Johnr24/portpick/README.md

 `portpick` is a command-line utility to help you find available network ports on your system.
 It can suggest one or more ports, optionally in a continuous block, and can format the output for Docker-compose.

-By default (if neither `--universal` nor `--host` is specified), `portpick` uses the system's `/etc/services` file to gather information about known ports.
-It also checks for locally listening ports using `lsof`.

 ## Usage

 ```bash
 portpick [OPTIONS]
 ```

+By default (if neither `--universal` nor `--host` is specified), `portpick` uses the system's `/etc/services`  file to gather information  about known ports.
+This is the -h option It also checks for locally listening ports using `lsof`.

 ## Options